adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #28 Connect the application to the database by first retrieving the URL you will need from clusters > connect > connect your application.
 This URL has three important pieces of information in it: the admin, the password (which you will have to enter), and the database name.
 Copy the URL and paste it in your server.js file on the back-end.

+#29 Added the DB-Config lines to server.js to establish connection to the database